Ceramic Dictionary

 es: LIMPIEZA

-Cleaning is to remove or eliminate unwanted foreign bodies; dust and dirt, defects and blemishes, etc. that can damage clay, glaze, colors and your health and appear in all stages of ceramics.
-In ceramics you work with many materials that are dangerous, so always read the labels of what you buy, so that you know what you are working with and what precautions you should take.
+Cleaning is to remove or eliminate unwanted foreign bodies; dust and dirt, defects and blemishes, etc. that can damage clay, glaze, colors and your health and appear in all stages of pottery.
+In pottery you work with many materials that are dangerous, so always read the labels of what you buy, so that you know what you are working with and what precautions you should take.
 Powders and sprayed materials float in the air and can be inhaled.
-Cleaning where you work and what you work with is very important, use goggles, gloves and masks and buy an industrial vacuum cleaner, it is a “must”.
-See: Vacuum Cleaner
+Cleaning where you work and what you work with is very important, use goggles, gloves and masks and buy an industrial vacuum cleaner, it is a must.

 Cutting and filing tiles is a very dirty job.
 Electric tile cutters are not designed to absorb what they throw off.
 They use water and it carries all the very fine grains that fly off while cutting ceramic ware, covering and dirtying everything that is near.
 To avoid this I have had my electric tile cutter adapted in such a way that it can be connected to the vacuum cleaner, so all the powder formed is absorbed into its dust bag and water does not have to be used.